 - Nutrition and dietary counseling – 14%

 Seniors who need assistance with at least 3 daily activities, such as dressing, bathing, and eating, receive an average of 9 hours of assistance per day, through a combination of professional and familial care.
-People age 85 and older who live at home or in community living facilities receive an average of 11 hours of daily assistance.
+Seniors aged 85 and older who live at home or in community living facilities receive an average of 11 hours of daily assistance.